 The Audit Committee met four times last year.
-Its work included the audit of the annual financial statements of Wacker Chemie AG and the Group for 2018 and of the consolidated interim financial statements for the first half-year.
+Its work included the audit of the annual financial statements of Wacker Chemie Ag and the Group for 2018 and of the consolidated interim financial statements for the first half-year.
 It also discussed the Group's quarterly financial figures, CSR reporting, and issues relating to risk management, compliance and auditing.
 The committee monitored the independence of the auditors and also discussed the additional services they had provided.
 Moreover, the Audit Committee submitted a recommendation to the Supervisory Board for the latter's proposal to the Annual Shareholders' Meeting for appointing an auditor for 2019.
-It then awarded the auditing.
+It then awarded the auditing contract for 2019 and determined the focus of auditing.